keu/docs/astro/create-cluster.md

 To create a new Astro cluster on AWS for your Organization, submit a [support request](astro-support.md).
 In your support request, provide the following information for every new cluster that you want to provision:

-- Your AWS Account ID
+- Your AWS Account ID.
-- Your preferred Astro cluster name
+- Your preferred Astro cluster name.
-- The AWS region that you want to host your cluster in
+- The AWS region that you want to host your cluster in.
-- Your preferred node instance type
+- Your preferred node instance type.
-- Your preferred max node count
+- Your preferred max node count.
-- Your preferred VPC CIDR
+- Your preferred VPC CIDR.
-- Your preferred region

 If you don't specify configuration preferences, Astronomer support creates a cluster with a VPC CIDR of 172.20.0.0/19,`m5.xlarge` nodes, and a maximum node count of 20 in `us-east-1`.
 For information about supported regions, configurations, and defaults, see [Resources required for Astro on AWS](resource-reference-aws.md).